 Craig Anderson throws a seven-hit, complete-game against Cincinnati, but New York cannot overcome Marv Throneberry's error which would have ended the fifth inning, giving Vada Pinson the opportunity to hit a two-out, two run homer.
 The eventual 5-3 defeat at Crosley Field makes the right-hander the third consecutive Mets' starter, following losing efforts by Jay Hook and Roger Craig, to pitch a complete game and not get a victory.

 The usually mild-mannered Dodger manager Walter Alston is thrown out of both games of a doubleheader when the Braves sweep a twin bill from Los Angeles for the first and only time in Milwaukee, 7-2 and 13-7.
 To make matters worse, the manager has beer thrown in his face by a hometown fan as he leaves the second game.
 (My thanks to Lee for sharing this entry.
 He attended the game at County Stadium as a ten year-old. -LP)

 Pirates outfielder Jerry Lynch pinch hits a three-run home run off Chicago's Lindy McDaniel in the ninth-inning to tie the Forbes Field contest at five, a game the Bucs will eventually win in 14 innings, 6-5.
 The heroic homer is the left-handed hitter's 14th career round-tripper off the bench, tying a major league mark established by former Cincinnati teammate George Crowe.

-Ignoring Clay Kirby’s bid for a no-hitter, Padres manager Preston Gomez, with his club trailing the Mets, 1-0, in the eighth inning, decides to pitch hit for his starting pitcher.
-Reliever Jack Baldschun fails to keep New York hitless, yielding a leadoff hit to Bud Harrelson and San Diego eventually loses the Jack Murphy Stadium contest, 3-0.
+Ignoring Clay Kirby’s bid for a no-hitter, Padres manager Preston Gomez, with his club trailing the Mets, 1-0, in the eighth inning, decides to pinch hit for his starting pitcher.
+Reliever Jack Baldschun fails to keep New York hitless, yielding a leadoff hit to Bud Harrelson, and San Diego eventually loses the Jack Murphy Stadium contest, 3-0.

 Mets' infielder Joe Torre becomes the first player in National League history to hit into four straight double plays in one game.
 Felix Millan singles in four consecutive at bats against the Astros, making the dubious mark possible.